Managing Addison’s Disease in Dogs

 Foods containing natural sources of vitamins and minerals are also encouraged as opposed to providing extra supplementation in addition to a regular diet.
 Whole food nutrition is critical for a well-rounded, healthy pet.

 Proper nutrition with endocrine conditions is critical to prevention and/or improvement.
-Answers Pet Foods are low in carbohydrates containing the correct amount of saturated fats and naturally-occuring Vitamin D nutrients pets require.
+Pet Foods which are low in carbohydrates, and containing the correct amount of saturated fats and naturally-occuring Vitamin D nutrients pets require.
 In addition, good bacteria is provided to the pet which is one of the main ingredients missing from the majority of pet foods today.

 CBD as an Option

 CBD has been questioned as an option for patients with Addison’s disease.
 It comes as no surprise as Addison’s is classified as an autoimmune condition, but additional research must be conducted to further determine the effects of CBD on autoimmune diseases.